rainzhang05/feitian-mldsa-authenticator/docs/validation.md

 ## Checklist

 1. **Start the runner**
-   - Launch the service in the foreground: `cargo run -p pc-hid-runner -- start`.
+   - Launch the service in the foreground: `cargo run -p pc-hid-runner -- start --foreground`.
+   - Omit `--foreground` if you prefer to daemonise the service and monitor it via the log file in the state directory.
    - Confirm that a new `hidraw` node appears and is owned by the secure group specified in `contrib/udev/70-feitian-authenticator.rules`.
    - Run `fido2-token -L` and ensure the authenticator is detected with AAGUID and protocol listings.